I LOVE traveling! getting to know every corner of our planet and different cultures! I created - with Ana - Acceso Total 29, an online show.

 twitter: yoss183 and accesototal29

 Hi!
 I'd say visit downtown.
 Take a look at the Cathedral (Catedral de Se).
-The theater and nearby the main market (mercado municipal) it all will take you less than 3hours. over 9 years ago
+The theater and nearby the main market (mercado municipal) it all will take you less than 3hours. almost 10 years ago